flywirecorp/Victoriatreasure/docs/usage.md

-## Usage to update/add a new value
+## Usage to update/add a new values

 ```bash
 $ docker build -t victoria_treasure --target=release .